Best Family and Kids Camping Chairs

 Single: Kammok Roo Single Hammock

-Most of the time a double hammock is probably the best choice for families to allow everyone in, but sometimes you just need a single.
+Most of the time a double hammock is probably the best choice for families to allow everyone in, but sometimes you just need a single (though Kammok does make a double now too!).
 Check out the Kammock Roo, its soft and strong with a breathable fabric.
 Kammok utilizes Gravitas™ 40-denier diamond ripstop fabric which helps reduce stretch, and it has been treated with a DWR.

 There are 6 gear loops that hang along the sides allowing you to keep your things nearby with carabiners or clips (sold separately).
 The Roo weighs just 10.2 ounces and holds up to 400 pounds and it packs down into its built-in roll-top stuff sack.